 Prenylamine Lidoflazine, Fenoxedil, Bepridil

-(Pure Beta Blockers are safe! (eg Nadolol, Propranolol,
+(Pure Beta Blockers are safe! eg Nadolol, Propranolol,

-The others are not safe eg.
+The others are not safe, for example the following:

 - Type IA Quinidine (particularly dangerous), Procainamide, Disopyramide